vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/deployment.md

 Once it finishes, you should see the production build under the `build/` directory.

 You can deploy your site to static site hosting services such as [ZEIT Now](https://zeit.co/now), [GitHub Pages](https://pages.github.com/), [Netlify](https://www.netlify.com/), and [Render](https://render.com/static-sites).
-Vobees sites are statically rendered so they work without JavaScript too!
+Docusaurus sites are statically rendered so they work without JavaScript too!

 ## Deploying to ZEIT Now

-Deploying your Vobees project to [ZEIT Now](https://zeit.co/now) will provide you with [various benefits](https://zeit.co/now) in the areas of performance and ease of use.
+Deploying your Docusaurus project to [ZEIT Now](https://zeit.co/now) will provide you with [various benefits](https://zeit.co/now) in the areas of performance and ease of use.

-Most importantly, however, deploying a Vobees project only takes a couple seconds:
+Most importantly, however, deploying a Docusaurus project only takes a couple seconds:

 1. First, install their [command-line interface](https://zeit.co/download):